Rolex Milgauss

 The History of the Rolex Milgauss

 The Milgauss stands out due to its anti-magnetic properties.
-A special balance spring and a soft iron cage around the movement protect the watch from any magnetic fields.
+A special balance spring and a soft iron cage around the movement protect the watch from magnetic fields.
 It premiered in 1956 under the reference number 6541.
-Rolex originally designed the Milgauss for scientists and other professionals who often work near strong magnetic fields.
+Rolex originally designed the Milgauss for scientists and other professionals who work near strong magnetic fields.
 Rolex didn't need to look very far from their own backyard: The nuclear research center CERN, where such conditions are the norm, was founded in 1954 and is also headquartered in Geneva.

 The strength of magnetic fields is measured in gauss, named after the mathematician Carl Friedrich Gauss.
 Rolex built the first Milgauss to withstand 1,000 gauss, hence the watch's name.
 Production of the model stopped in 1988, but began again in 2007.